varunj166/react-proforma/README.md

 Use it like this:

 1. `import { fieldError } from 'react-proforma';`
-2. Create a component that will recieve each individual error message as it's **only** prop.
+2. Create a component that will receive each individual error message as its **only** prop.
 For example:

    ```javascript
    function FieldError(props) {